 Looking at the critic from Intercom, for instance, one of the most prominent voices in defense of JTBD and against personas, they present us the following user story based on a persona:

 “As a 35 old man called Peter, I want to eat something tasty when I'm hungry, so I don’t feel hungry anymore”.

-While we couldn’t agree more with the critic pointed that the first part “As a 35 old man called Peter...” is irrelevant - since there is no causality between that data and the last part of the sentence - this is a persona's method's example that uses user-stories and not user-journeys (but that would be material for another post).
-Therefore, as we see, this argument is only applicable to marketing personas and not to design or goal-oriented personas.
+While we couldn’t agree more with the critic when she points out that the first part “As a 35 old man called Peter...” is irrelevant - since there is no causality between that data and the last part of the sentence - this is a persona method example that uses user stories and not user journeys.

 But what is “easy”?